We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

-Some organizations may offer free or low-cost STI tests.
+Some organizations may offer free or low cost STI tests.

 Home STI testing is similar to the testing a person receives in a doctor’s office or healthcare clinic.
 These tests screen for the presence of infections such as chlamydia and gonorrhea.

-To perform a test, a person collects their sample, which is usually a urine, blood, or swab sample, and then sends it off to a lab.
+To perform a test, a person collects their sample, usually a urine, blood, or swab sample, and then sends it to a lab.
 Testing at home may be more convenient and private than testing in a clinic, and some companies offer care and advice if a person receives a positive test result.

 While there may be some loss of accuracy when taking a home test, if a person follows the instructions on the test kit carefully, home test results are generally reliable.
 The Food and Drug Administration (FDA) recommends that people call the company if they have any questions about collecting a sample.

-Learn more about STI testing here.
+Learn more about the best at-home STI tests.

 While each company may have slightly different instructions, home STI tests generally require: